Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 **Budget:**
 - $25k Cash grant from RND inc. to H3uni
-- Token delegation from Regen Foundation to partners
+- Token delegation from Regen Foundation to community partners

-### Break and reflection on plan

 ### M3: Pilot Project
 **Budget:**
 - 200k REGEN tokens with 1 year lockup from RND inc. to implementation partners

-### M4: Tokenomics DAO
+### M4: Tokenomics csDAO
 **Budget:**
 - 500k locked REGEN tokens to initiate the csDAO structure.
 - Contributions from Protocol Labs to sustain traction